 Also at the NAS visit the lighthouse (tallest on the gulf), Ft Barrancas (first shots of the civil war), and the Naval Air Museum.

-Drive down towards the 30a beaches and stop in Seaside, where the Truman Show was filmed.
+Drive down towards the 30a from the Destin beaches and stop in Seaside, where the Truman Show was filmed.
 This white and blue cutesy town is a great place to walk around, shop in the Seaside store and enjoy a nice lunch on the shore.
 Avoid the cyclists – there are a ton of them!

 We used and love Tripshock to book and charter a private fishing boat, a Pontoon or shared fishing experience – we recommend booking ahead of time, offering Bay fishing, Inshore or Offshore fishing experiences.

 You could catch marlin, shark, amberjack, grouper, snapper, king mackerel, trout, flounder, pompano, cobia, tuna or mahi mahi.

 Boat rentals are available to get out into the bay and to visit Crab Island for part of a day.
 We rented a pontoon, took out a cooler with us and loved slowly navigating our way around the bay and escaping the Destin crowds.

 We saw a lot people taking out Jetski’s and Waverunners too!

 One thing that little kids would definitely enjoy is the Buccaneer Pirate Cruise – a pre-booked adventure with pirate stories, treasure hunts, sword fights, gun battles and more!

 Have we missed anything???
 Let us know your favorite places to stay, eat and things to do in the comments!